archfz/cypress-terminal-report/README.md

 - Updated support for cypress 12.x.x.
 - !
 Breaking change: `cy.route` removed from supported `options.collectTypes`, as cypress 12.x.x removed deprecated `cy.route`.
   - Duration display is not supported anymore for XHR logs.
-  - Status code display is not supported anymore for XHR logs.
+  - Status message display is not supported anymore for XHR logs (status code is still displayed).
   - Response body is not logged in certain cases anymore for XHR logs due to cypress not providing the information.

 #### 4.1.3